enjojoy/learning/readme.md

-This repository is a storage of excersises that I do while learning something.
+This repository is a storage of exercises that I do while learning something.

 Right now I'm learning C language.